claasd/caffoa.net/readme.md

   genericAdditionalPropertiesType: JObject # defaults to JObject, but a different type can be used for the additionalProperties dictionary
   withCancellation: false # if set to true, caffoa will add a CancellationToken to all interface methods.
 It will be triggered when the HTTP Request gets aborted (for example by the client).
   disposable: false # if set to true, Interfaces will derive from IAsyncDisposable, and functions will use `await using var instance = _factory.Instance(..);`
   useInheritance: false # default is true for caffoa 1.x.
-When set to false, instead of inheritance, allOf will create a standalone object with converterst to objects that are referenced by allOf.
+When set to false, instead of inheritance, allOf will create a standalone object with converters to objects that are referenced by allOf.
 False will be the default in caffoa 2.x
   imports: # a list of imports that will be added to most generated classes
     - MySpecialNamespace
   requestBodyType: # you can override the request body type for specific operations or methods